Top Tips To Read Poker Players

 Every poker tell can be placed into two categories – Gameplay Tells, and Physical Tells.
 Understanding the difference and learning to read other players won't guarantee a win, but it will allow you to make better decisions and increase the odds of getting the best possible outcome in each situation.

 Betting too much or not enough is one of the easiest tells to look for, and the best part is, it doesn't require a lot of effort to learn this skill, just an understanding of the game.
-A general rule of thumb, especially when up against newer players, is – big bets mean good cards, small wagers mean weak cards.
-If an opponent only bets small amounts for twenty hands in a row, then suddenly makes a sizable wager, odds are, they have high-ranked cards.
+A general rule of thumb, especially when up against newer players, is – big plays mean good cards, small wagers mean weak cards.
+If an opponent only plays small amounts for twenty hands in a row, then suddenly makes a sizable wager, odds are, they have high-ranked cards.

 Folding might save chips in the short term; in the long run however, it can prove quite costly.
 Poker can be a very temperamental game; one minute you’re getting dynamite cards, the next you’re receiving utter garbage.
-Players who only bet on a handful of high-ranked hands in a gaming session are setting themselves up for failure because it shows an aversion to risk and makes them predictable.
-If an opponent folds 30 hands in a row, then suddenly starts betting aggressively, the chances are, they've been dealt decent cards.
+Players who only play on a handful of high-ranked hands in a gaming session are setting themselves up for failure because it shows an aversion to risk and makes them predictable.
+If an opponent folds 30 hands in a row, then suddenly starts playing aggressively, the chances are, they've been dealt decent cards.

 Bluffing Too Often

 Just like folding every hand can help get a read on someone, bluffing frequently can also provide much needed insight into someone’s playstyle.
-Once everyone knows which players overuse bluffing, then they might as well hand over their stack because it’s all over, nobody will respect their bets anymore and will call nearly every time.
+Once everyone knows which players overuse bluffing, then they might as well hand over their stack because it’s all over, nobody will respect their plays anymore and will call nearly every time.

 Physical Tells have a far more extensive list than Gameplay ones, but many of them are also harder to learn because it requires an understanding of the person you’re trying to read.
 You have to know if another player is acting nervous because they are unsure about their hand, or because they are just a jittery person in general.
 There are four easy tells to look out for at the poker table, everyone is guilty of them at some point, and some are harder to mask than others.